brandongk-ubco/gitstats/README.md

 # Weekly Expectations

-- Have a team meeting where you perform a [retrospective](https://youtu.be/MiaZhJyYUj0) and [sprint planning](./docs/technical/planning.md)
+- Have a team meeting where you perform a [retrospective](./docs/technical/retrospective.md) and [sprint planning](./docs/technical/planning.md).
+- Accept 2-3 team issues per team member into the sprint, and have those issues completed by the end of the sprint.
+- Assess team progress through a projection of feature completion, and identify any delays in milestone delivery early.
+- Have a client meeting to prioritize feature, identify acceptance criteria, and communicate team progress.